 According to clinical psychologist Dr Rubin R Naiman, the lack of sleep is a severe lifestyle issue and has a direct impact on our physical, spiritual and emotional health.
 Studies show that there is a direct link between lack of sleep and obesity.
 Lack of sleep gives a spike in insulin production which may cause diabetes.
 Further he states that “the chronic loss of dreaming may be the most critically overlooked factor in clinical depression”.

 There are various strategies for more restful nights.
-We are so aroused by stress, caffeine and emails that we often forget the value of a good night sleep or even worse: we forget how to literally switch off our mind.
+We are so aroused by stress, caffeine and emails that we often forget the value of a good night rest or even worse: we forget how to literally switch off our mind.

 Meditation is a good way of calming your brain and your thoughts and in the long term it will help you to control various forms of anxiety that hinder your sleep.
 But also physical activity will help you to calm down and get physically tired.
 Limiting caffeine and alcohol are well known strategies but often forgotten.
 Also heavy food in the evening may hamper your body rest completely.

 Develop a routine before going to bed to let your body know that it is time.
-Take your time and don’t rush your body to find sleep – have a herbal tea before or read a few pages in your favorite book for example.
+Take your time and don’t rush your body to find sleep.
+Have a herbal tea before or read a few pages in your favorite book for example.
 For others a hot bath might be the key.

 Dr Rubin R Naiman coined the term Deep Green SleepTM, whereby “Deep” refers to the quality of our descent into sleep and “Green” to the optimal sleep environment.
 Reduce sleep smog in your room by taking care of a good mattress and a “green” bedding utilizing organic cotton, wool and natural latex.
 Critical and very do-able: Let fresh air into your bedroom!
 Furthermore, common house plants have been shown to function as efficient air filters (top of the range: Areca palm, Lady palm, Bamboo palm, and Rubber plant).